ryzy/vc-lemp-server/README.md

 Builds complete LEMP stack (Linux, Nginx, MySQL, PHP+PHP-FPM) for further web development.

-It uses popular other cookbooks (php, mysql, nginx etc - see metadata.rb), makes them work together, adds a bit of tuning - so it results in complete, almost production ready server for PHP hosted apps (e.g. TYPO3, Drupal).
+It uses popular, mainly Opscode cookbooks (php, mysql, nginx etc - see metadata.rb), makes them work together, adds a bit of spicing and tuning - so it results in a complete, almost production ready server for PHP hosted apps (e.g. Symfony2, TYPO3, Drupal).
+I say 'almost production ready' because you will secure the setup according to your needs (probably in a separate recipe) + you add recipe dedicated for your app.

 #Requirements